Cat5TV/nebulinux/README.md

-# next-odroid
+# Nebulinux
-NextCloud for ODROID-XU4-based systems.
+Nebulinux attempts to bring NextCloud to ODROID-XU4-based systems in a distributable way.

 Technically this could be done on any SBC that has my Baldnerd Debian base image runnning.
 Just that my intended use is for an ODROID CloudShell-2 based system, to create your own NextCloud server using this sleek little box.